 In 2025, interactive learning has become the norm rather than the exception in UK education.
 According to the GoStudent Future of Education Report 2025, 60% of UK students use digital learning applications regularly, the highest rate across Europe.
 As AI-powered tools, gamified platforms, and immersive study experiences become more common, the question isn't whether you should use educational apps, but which ones are worth your time?

-We've compiled a list of the best interactive learning apps for 2025, covering language learning, academic support, creative skills, and more.
+We've compiled a list of the best interactive learning apps, covering language learning, academic support, creative skills, and more.
 Whether you're a parent looking to support your child's schoolwork, or a student aiming to stay engaged outside the classroom, these apps will help make learning effective and enjoyable.

 Ideal for families wanting long-term structure, not one-off lessons.

-The FindTutors app gives families access to over 350 subjects, from GCSE maths and English to piano, coding, and even chess.
-Parents can filter tutors by price, reviews, subject, or location, and message them directly.
-Whether you're after one-off support or ongoing help, the platform makes it easy to find pay-as-you-go or in-person options that suit your learning style and budget.
+The FindTutors app gives families access to over 350 subjects, from GCSE maths and English to piano, coding skills, and even chess.
+Parents can filter tutors by price, reviews, or location.
+Whether you're after one-off support or ongoing help, the platform makes it easy to find pay-as-you-go options that suit your learning style and budget.

 Pricing: